timothystewart6/TSdreamer.github.io/_posts/2024-01-22-first-attempt.md

 ![Desktop View](/images/0124.jpg){: width="452" height="279" }

 This weekly update provides a comprehensive overview of the key developments and noteworthy events from the past week.
-Here has listed some latex version mathmatics expressions.
+Here has listed some latex version mathmatics expressions for testing and future use.